Updated: 4 days ago

-Symptoms we listed above are the symptoms generally women notice at home and go to doctor for further diagnosis.
+The symptoms we listed above are the symptoms generally women notice at home and go to the doctor for further diagnosis.
 If you have one or more than one symptoms on this list, you should take action for further diagnosis.
-However, one of the common myths that all pain and swelling or abnormal thing is going to be a cancer, which is not true.
+However, one of the common myths is that all pain and swelling or abnormal thing going to be cancer, which is not true.
 Because of this common myth, people get anxious and even sometimes postpone their appointments being afraid to learn the bad news.
-But the good scenario is that generally these doctor visits reveals usual cysts etc. In all cases, to get a proper diagnose we should go to doctor to check our breasts because even if it's cancer, when it's early diagnosed breast cancer has 95% of 5-year survival rate.
+But the good scenario is that generally, these doctor visits reveal usual cysts, etc. In all cases, to get a proper diagnosis we should go to the doctor to check our breasts because even if it's cancer when it's early diagnosed breast cancer has a 95% of 5-year survival rate.

 What To Do To Learn If We Have Cancer?

-Health organizations around the world suggesting women, starting by age 20, to get self breast examination each month, and by starting at age 40, to get mammograms in a year.
-After every self breast examination, noting the stress and any abnormality, and going to doctor with those notes are crucial to accelerate and improve the early diagnosis process.
-It's not possible to detect cancer without having clinical screening so even a breast surgeon does the examination they will consult to a mammogram or further screenings.
+Health organizations around the world suggest women, starting at age 20, get a self-breast examination each month, and by starting at age 40, get mammograms in a year.
+After every self-breast examination, noting the stress and any abnormality, and going to the doctor with those notes is crucial to accelerate and improve the early diagnosis process.
+It's not possible to detect cancer without having clinical screening so even if a breast surgeon does the examination they will consult for a mammogram or further screenings.

 How Can We Protect Ourselves From Breast Cancer?

 Cancer is not a disease that spreads or can be protected by increasing immune responses by supplements.
 We cannot protect ourselves from cancer however we can be aware of it and reduce our risk of developing breast cancer.
 Some of the things that increase the chances of getting breast cancer are;

 Having a late menopause